-You must submit an exceptional educational leadership resume or curriculum vitae CV when applying for an administrative position in the world of academia.
+You must submit an exceptional educational leadership resume or curriculum vitae CV when applying for an administrative position.
 Submitting a resume to show you are a valuable education leader is vital to securing interviews.

-Competition for this type of position is very aggressive, so you need to make yourself stand above the crowd.
+Competition for this position is very aggressive, so you must stand above the crowd.

 Let’s get started, so you can get school district representatives phoning you and requesting an administrator interview.